 “But Esau ran to meet him and embraced him and fell on his neck and kissed him, and they wept.”
 Genesis 33:4

 Left to ourselves, we might think it’s okay to leave ex-friends as ex-friends.
 No further harm is being done.
 Why not “just move on”?
-That’s the glib slogan we use.
+That’s the glib slogan we might use.
 And Paul did qualify his hopes for reconciliation: “If possible, so far as it depends on you, live peaceably with all” (Romans 12:18).
 Some people just shut down.
 We try, but they’re not open.
 So, it doesn’t depend on you or me at that point, not any more.
 We have to leave it with God.
-But so far as it does depend on us, we seek a real experience of shalom with all, absolutely all, for the Lord’s sake.
+But so far as it does depend on us, we seek out a real experience of shalom with all, absolutely all, for the Lord’s sake.